 Awareness Education and Preparedness Training

-The best way to help keep your citizens safe from tornadoes is through education.
-Generating awareness about the dangers of tornadoes, and proactively disseminating safety information, will result in a much greater likelihood that citizens will know what to do and where to go when a tornado strikes.
-History also proves that prepared communities are able to recover from a tornado’s effects in less time than communities who are caught off guard.
+The best way to help keep your residents safe from tornadoes is through education.
+Generating awareness about the dangers of tornadoes, and proactively disseminating safety information, will result in a much greater likelihood that residents will know what to do and where to go when a tornado strikes.
+History also proves that prepared communities are able to recover from a tornado’s effects in less time than communities caught off guard.

 Promote Statewide Preparedness Session Participation

 A tornado can touch down anywhere, however only 20 states actively participate in preparedness efforts (up from 17 in 2016).
 If your state is one that coordinates an annual tornado drill and preparedness session, communicate the date and necessary participation details to your community.